Are life insurance proceeds marital property? Understanding life insurance during and after divorce

 In a growing number of divorce cases, the court will order one or both parties to purchase a life insurance policy as part of the overall divorce settlement.
 The policy is typically meant to serve as financial protection for the ex-spouse and any minor children who depend on the higher-earning spouse for financial support.
 However, while a divorce decree or separation agreement may require that you purchase a policy, the type of life insurance and how much coverage you purchase will likely be left up to you to decide.
 A good place to start determining how much life insurance you'll actually need is calculating how much alimony or child support you're responsible for until your youngest child is out of the house and financially independent.

 What kind of policy should you get?
 There are many different types of life insurance, but whole life and term life policies are among the most popular options.
-Whole life insurance policies provide permanent, life-long coverage with the added advantage of cash value: a tax-advantaged asset that can be tapped into during your lifetime.1,2,3 Term life insurance is typically less expensive, but coverage is limited to a specific period of time (terms typically last 10, 15, 20, or 30 years), and these policies don't build cash value.
+Whole life insurance policies provide permanent, life-long coverage with the added advantage of cash value: a tax-efficient asset that can be tapped into during your lifetime.1,2,3 Term life insurance is typically less expensive, but coverage is limited to a specific period of time (terms typically last 10, 15, 20, or 30 years), and these policies don't build cash value.
 The biggest potential drawback of term policies is the fact that after the term ends, your beneficiaries won't receive any funds from the policy if you pass away.
 If you have a financial professional, ask them what kind of coverage is best for your financial circumstances at the time of the divorce.
 Or, to get an estimate of how much a term life insurance policy could cost you, you can use this quick tool to get a quote.

 What to do with life insurance coverage you already have